Holy Cross is a Catholic High School established by the Catholic Community of the Chorley Deanery.

 Here you will find lots of useful information for Holy Cross parents inculding terms dates, uniform and admissions.

 Here at Holy Cross we have an extensive curriculum which is built around key stage 3 and key stage 4.

 All the latest news, events and newsletters from Holy Cross.

-There are six fully-equipped laboratories complete with interactive whiteboards and specialist software.
-We use the 21st Century suite of software to support pupils learning in year 11, and in year 9 and 10 we use the AQA Trilogy software supplied through Kerboodle.
-All KS4 pupils will use the on-line homework package to aid their learning and revision.
+There are eight fully-equipped laboratories complete with interactive surfaces and specialist software.
+We use the AQA Trilogy software supplied through Kerboodle to support the pupils at KS4 combining it with in-house schemes of learning.
+All KS4 pupils use the on-line homework package to aid their learning and revision.
 Practical work is incredibly important to us and so the department has a dedicated full-time technician who services the laboratories.

 We teach a two year Key Stage 3 believing that we can give a thorough and detailed grounding of the scientific knowledge needed to enable pupils to progress to GCSE in this time.
 We use the fully resourced Activate scheme published by Oxford publishing, with pupils all having access to a digital textbook.
 This we feel is the best of the available published schemes and combined with a unique blend of our own skills, enables pupils to develop their understanding and knowledge to be fully prepared for the GCSEs in Science.
 We cover the full National Curriculum and fully address How Science Works.

 This consolidates the skills taught at Key Stage 3 that are needed for GCSE.
 We cover various topics with a very analytical eye on data and evaluative skills.
 After an initial introductory module we progress onto the GCSE.

 All students study the AQA Combined Science Trilogy GCSE with a number of pupils opting to study in extra detail and convert this to three GCSEs in the separate Sciences.
 Class sizes in KS4 are normally limited to approximately 24 pupils.

 Topics covered across the Sciences are: